Relative stationary dynamical systems: Notation and Preliminaries

 for $\g\in \G$ and $\nu\in\prob(X)$.
 Recall that the weak*-topology is the initial topology on $\text{Prob}(X)$ induced by the continuous functions $f\in C(X)$, i.e., the coarsest topology on $\text{Prob}(X)$ such that for each $f\in C(X)$, the map $\Phi_f:\text{Prob}(X)\to\mathbb{C}$, $\nu\mapsto\nu(f)$ is continuous.

 It is well-known to the experts that the disintegration map is measurable.
-We include the proof nonetheless for the sake of completeness. \begin{prop} Let $X$ be a compact Hausdorff $G$-space.
+We include the proof nonetheless for the sake of completeness. \begin{proposition} Let $X$ be a compact Hausdorff space on which $G$ acts continuously.
 Let $\pi:(X,\nu)\longrightarrow(Y,\eta)$ be a factor map.
 Let $D_{\pi}: Y\to\text{Prob}(X)$, $y\mapsto\nu_y$ be the $\eta$-almost everywhere defined disintegration map.
 Then, $D_{\pi}$ is measurable w.r.t. the weak*-topology on $\prob(X)$. \begin{proof} Since the topology on $\text{Prob}(X)$ is the initial topology induced by the continuous functions $f\in C(X)$, the topology is generated by open sets of the form